pardev7/aws-redmine/README.md

-reating AWS infrastructure and deploy redmine and mysql service on top of it
+Creating AWS infrastructure and deploy redmine and mysql service on top of it
 ### Project description properties and prerequisites

 This is playbook to deploy Redmine application on AWS.